Bashmdz/Portfolio-2/README.md

   - From the source section drop-down menu, select the **Main** Branch, then click "Save".
   - The page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found [here](https://github.com/Bashmdz/Portfolio-2.git)
+The live link can be found [here](https://bashmdz.github.io/Portfolio-2/)

 ## Acknowledgements

--
+- I want to express my appreciation to my mentors, **@IuliiaKonovalova** and **Rory Patrick**, for their valuable assistance and guidance throughout the project.
+Their insights and support have significantly contributed to its success.

 ## Author
+**@Bashmdz**